massgov/mayflower/packages/assets/static/fonts/readme.md

 4. If not, copy the entire block for a script, paste it to the command line and enter
 5. Run git status to test if the font files were updated

+#### Troubleshooting

+- The most common error is that the font is not found which means the first line of the command doesnt match a file name in the directory you are in.
+- If the command does not workas one block, try running them one at a time (make sure to exlude the &&).
+- Don't forget to cd into the right direecctory for the script first.

 To subset eot files upload the ttf to [fontsquirrel](https://www.fontsquirrel.com), use the "expert" tab and change only these values:
 - Font-formats: 			eot compressed
 - Truetype hinting: 	keep existing